isaacnmm/pestpolicy-hugo2XX/content/posts/xbox-one-elite-controller-review/index.md

 ###  Customizable controller

-Xbox One Elite beats its competitors due to its high customization capability.
-- For example, you can swap the magnetic D
-- pad and thumbsticks to achieve varied styles according to your prevailing gaming requirements.
-- Also, Xbox One Elite has some metal peddles that will provide an extra four buttons, which you can use to map different actions.
-It comes with 2 D
-- pads, two paddles, three triggers, and a micro USB cable (braided).
+Xbox One Elite beats its competitors due to its high customization capability. - For example, you can swap the magnetic D-pad and thumbsticks to achieve varied styles according to your prevailing gaming requirements. - Also, Xbox One Elite has some metal peddles that will provide an extra four buttons, which you can use to map different actions.
+It comes with 2 D-pads, two paddles, three triggers, and a micro USB cable (braided).

 ###  Quality Rubber and Metal Parts